Online Casino Licensing Agencies and Regulators

 The UK Gambling Commission is the regulator for all brick-and-mortar and online gambling in the United Kingdom (except sports betting).
 The UK Gambling Commission was founded with authority derived from the UK Gambling Act of 2005.

 The passage of the Gambling Licensing and Advertising Bill in late 2014 gave the UK Gambling Commission more responsibilities, this time involving the Point-of-Consumption Tax.
-This tax was meant to target British gaming companies which moved offshore, usually to Gibraltar, to avoid the UK's taxation on gambling.
+This tax was meant to target British gaming companies that moved offshore, usually to Gibraltar, to avoid the UK’s taxation on gambling.
 The Point-of-Consumption Tax imposed a standardized 15% tax on revenues taken from British residents, no matter where the company was based.
 All gambling operators servicing the UK Internet gambling community complained about the new tax, while a few left the British market.

-The UK Gambling Commission, along with Gibraltar's regulators, are consider to be among the most respected in the industry.
+The UK Gambling Commission, along with Gibraltar’s regulators, are considered to be among the most respected in the industry.
 Besides taxation, the UK Gambling Commission oversees advertising by gaming companies, which sometimes goes overboard in the United Kingdom.